$p$-adic framed braids II: A topological Markov trace

 \begin{thm}[cf. Theorem 12 in \cite{ju}] Let $d$ a positive integer.
 For indeterminates $z$, $x_1$, $\ldots, x_{d-1}$ there exists a unique linear Markov trace ${\rm tr}_d = ({\rm tr}_{d, n})_{n\in {\Bbb N}}$

 defined inductively on $n$ by the following rules:

-where $a,b \in {\rm Y}_{d,n}(u)$. \end{thm} Diagrammatically, in the second rule is meant the trace of the identity braid of any number of strands with all framings zero.
+where $a,b \in {\rm Y}_{d,n}(u)$. \end{thm} Lifting to framed braids, in the second rule is meant the trace of the identity braid on $n$ strands with all framings zero.
 The third rule is the so--called {\it Markov property} of the trace.
-View Figure~6 for topological interpretations of the last two rules.
+See Figure~6 for topological interpretations of the last two rules.

 \smallbreak

 The key in the construction of ${\rm tr}_d$ is that ${\rm Y}_{d,n+1}(u)$ has a `nice' inductive linear basis.
 Indeed, every element of ${\rm Y}_{d,n+1}(u)$ is a unique linear combination of words, each of one of the following types: